 Recommended preparation for the final exam:

 To learn or relearn the course material, the students are encouraged to read or at least check the examinable content in Lebl's book, and to consult the complementary sources (see "References"), which cover many topics from the course, but not all of them and not always in the same fashion.
 The book by Boyce and di Prima is a classic, but is slightly too exhaustive for this course.
 The book by Logan is excellent, but a bit difficult for this course.
 The sections from these books which are relevant to this course are listed below (many of them contain non-examinable material: consider them as optional secondary sources of information).

 1.1, 1.2, 1.3

 6.2, 6.3, 6.5

-To prepare for the final exam, the students are also encouraged to try the practice final exam (to be put online soon), to try again the homework assignements and midterm exercises, and to try the exercises in the official or complimentary sources.
+To prepare for the final exam, the students are also encouraged to try the practice midterm and final exams, to try again the homework assignements and to do exercises from the official or complementary textbooks.